Juliafrances28/EmployeeDirectory/README.md

 To create a data base of employee at the company.
 Allowing a user to filter the employee by name.

 Installation
-First, npm create-react-app my-app Then install the following: npm start, npm test, npm run build
+First, npm create-react-app my-app Then install the following: npm start, npm run build

 Usage
 Allowing those who work there to search for a particular employee and get there basic information.